VietJetAir to finalise $9 billion Airbus order next month

 The aircraft will be delivered in phases over 10-12 years, with VietJetAir set to take delivery of the first few aircraft in the last quarter of this year, the source said.

-The source did not wish to be identified as he was not authorized to speak to the media.
+The source did not wish to be identified as he was not authorised to speak to the media.

 (Additional reporting by Nguyen Phuong Linh in HANOI; Editing by Jeremy Laurence)